openshift-labs/learn-katacoda/workshops/workshop-1/07-deploying-from-application-source.md

 ### Background: Source-to-Image (S2I)

 In previous exercises you learned how to deploy a pre-existing container image.
-Instead of using a pre-existing container image, you can deploy directly from a Git repository containing the application source code.
+Instead of using a pre-existing container image, you can deploy directly from a Git repository containing the application source code using a S2I builder.

 [Source-to-Image (S2I)](https://github.com/openshift/source-to-image) is another open source project sponsored by Red Hat.
 Its goal: